 As noted above, this technique is also helpful in other scenarios, such as if you’re trying to understand someone else’s feelings and behavior.
-The more you can get inside their head and see things from their perspective, the more you will be able to mitigate the influence of the empathy gap.
+The more you can get inside their head and see things from their perspective, the better you will be able to mitigate the influence of the empathy gap.

-Think about how other people would act
+Think about how others would act

 If you’re trying to account for the empathy gap when it comes to predicting your own behavior, it can sometimes help to imagine how other people would act under the same circumstances.